Famous Croatian produce and where it comes from

 Harvesting: September, October

-The reason it is special: The most famous habitat of kesteni (chestnuts) in Croatia are the slopes of Učka mountain.
+The reason it is special: The most famous habitat of kesteni (chestnuts) in Croatia is the slopes of Učka mountain.
 This species called maruni are very tasty and a bit bigger than the regular chestnuts.

 They are excellent for preparing a tasty traditional Istria dessert marunjača, which is a cake with a chestnut filling.
 Chestnuts are full of vitamins and unsaturated fats, making them quite healthy to eat.